 Introducing VMware Aria Hub powered by VMware Aria Graph

-More and more organizations are delivering net new and modernized cloud native applications across public clouds and at the edge.
+More and more organizations are delivering net new and modernized applications across public clouds and at the edge.
 However, with multi-cloud realities taking hold, many struggle to manage overall cloud spend, resource utilization, and application performance / security / compliance across the various clouds.
 Organizations typically have siloed, disconnected teams that rely on disparate tools for specific management disciplines and specific clouds that make it difficult to manage processes that span multiple clouds.
 This can lead to overspending, inefficiencies, and increased risk.

 In today’s multi-cloud world, organizations require a business strategy, an app strategy, and a cloud strategy with a Cloud Operating Model that binds them together to solve such cross-cloud challenges.
 A Cloud Operating Model describes the people, process and technology changes required to evolve an organization and effectively manage your cloud services.
 However, organizations need to have visibility into, as well as the ability to analyze, the growing numbers of resources, objects, and associated dependencies in their multi-cloud estate to implement a Cloud Operating Model properly and effectively.

 We unveiled VMware Aria Hub powered by VMware Aria Graph at VMware Explore US earlier this summer to solve exactly this.